A glimmer of hope for the world’s coral reefs

 Setiawan, A., J Cinner, S Sutton, A Mukim.
 (2012).
 The perceived impact of customary marine resource management on household and community welfare in northern Sumatra, Indonesia.
 Coastal Management.
 40: 239-249

-Ban, NC, V Adams, GR Almany, S Ban, J Cinner, LJ McCook, M Mills, RL Pressey, A White.
+Ban, NC, V Adams, GR Almany, S Ban, J Cinner, LJ McCook, M Mills, RL Pressey and A White.
 (2011) Designing, implementing and managing marine protected areas: emerging trends and opportunities for coral reef nations.
 Journal of Experimental Marine Biology and Ecology.
 408: 21-31

 Cinner, J Social-ecological traps in coral reef fisheries (2011).
 Global Environmental Change.
 21: 835-839